w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-alexander.md

 ---
-id: maintain-guides-how-to-nominate
+id: maintain-guides-how-to-nominate-alexander
-title: How to nominate
+title: Be a Nominator (Alexander)
-sidebar_label: How to nominate
+sidebar_label: Be a Nominator (Alexander)
 ---

 This guide will walk you through how to nominate your DOTs to a validator node so that you can take part in the staking system and earn fresh DOTs.

 It has been updated for the Alexander testnet and Polkadot release PoC-4.

 ## Create `stash` and `controller` accounts

 We will assume that you will be starting with two fresh accounts.
 Click [here](learn-staking#accounts) to learn more about what `stash` and `controller` accounts mean.

 The first step is to create two accounts by going to the *Accounts* tab on the Polkadot Dashboard and clicking on [*Add account*](https://polkadot.js.org/apps/#/accounts).
 Make sure to use `stash` and `controller` in the names of your accounts to identify them easily.

 ![Creating an account](assets/guides/how-to-nominate/polkadot-dashboard-create-account.jpg)

 Once you've created your accounts you will need to acquire some DOTs.
 See the [DOTs page](learn-DOT#getting-testnet-dots) for recommendations on getting testnet DOTs.
 Each of your accounts should have at least 150 milliDOTs to cover the existential deposit and transaction fees.

 ## Nominating